Czech movie Charlatan makes Oscars 2021 shortlist - Kafkadesk

 Prague, Czech Republic – The Czech movie Charlatan, directed by acclaimed Polish filmmaker Agnieszka Holland, has made it to the shortlist of the Oscars 2021.

-The movie has been shortlisted along with fourteen others movies to compete in the category of Best International Feature Film (ex-Best Foreign Language Film category) for the 93rd Academy Awards, set to take place on April 25.
+The film has been shortlisted along with fourteen others movies to compete in the category of Best International Feature Film (ex-Best Foreign Language Film category) for the 93rd Academy Awards, set to take place on April 25.

 Charlatan is a co-production between Poland, Slovakia, the Czech Republic and Ireland, directed by celebrated Polish filmmaker Agnieszka Holland, who was recently elected President of the European Film Academy (EFA).